HubSpot/BuckyClient/README.md

 myBucky.send('data.point', 5)
 ```

-You can continually call bucky to add more prefixes:
+You can repeatedly call clients to add more prefixes:

 ```coffeescript
 contactsBucky = bucky('contacts')